-Forth Housing Association - Privacy Impact Assessment
+Forth Housing Association - Privacy Impact Assessment Treasury Management Policy

-1. A substantial change to an existing policy, process or sys tem th at inv olves
+1. A substantial change to an existing policy, process or sys at invo

 personal information Yes No ⊠

 2. A new collection of personal information

 Yes No ⊠

-3 A new way of collecting personal information (for example ecting •
+3 A new way of collecting personal information (for exampl e colle ecting i t online)

 Yes No ⊠

-4. A change in the way personal information is stored or sec
+4. A change in the way personal information is stored or sec ured

 Yes No ⊠

 5. A change to how sensitive information is managed

 Yes No ⊠

-6. Transferring personal information outside the EEA or using =
+Transferring personal information outside the EEA or using a third-party contractor

 Yes No ⊠

-7. A decision to keep personal information for longer than yo • -
+7. A decision to keep personal information for longer than yo ou hav e prev iously

 Yes No ⊠

-8. A new use or disclosure of personal information you alread • ld
+8. A new use or disclosure of personal information you alrea dy ho ld

 Yes No ⊠

-9. A change of policy that results in people having less acceded about them ss to i nform ation you
+9. A change of policy that results in people having less acce hold about them ss to i nforma ation you

 Yes No ⊠

-10. Surveillance, tracking or monitoring of movements, behaviour or communication
+10. Surveillance, tracking or monitoring of movements, beha 0.
+Surveillance, tracking or monitoring of movements, behaviour or communicatio

-Yes No ⊠
+• Yes No ⊠

-11. Changes to your premises involving private spaces whe may disclose their personal information (reception areas, for customers
+11. Changes to your premises involving private spaces when may disclose their personal information (reception areas, for customers

 Yes No ⊠

 If you have answered 'Yes' to any of these points, please compact Assessment.
-If you have answered 'No', you need to completing a Privacy Impact Assessment.
+If you have answered 'No', you need to completing a Privacy Impact Assessment. • •